FirebirdSQL/jaybird-manual/src/jaybird_manual.md

 The RDBMS systems that use pessimistic locking for the concurrency control lock the records regardless of the operation type, read or write.
-When application tries to read a record from the database, database engine tries to obtain a “read lock” to that record.
-If the operation succeeds and application later tries to update the record, the lock is upgraded to the “write lock”.
+When application tries to read a record from the database, database engine tries to obtain a "read lock" to that record.
+If the operation succeeds and application later tries to update the record, the lock is upgraded to the "write lock".
 And finally, if the resource is already locked for write, concurrent transactions cannot lock it for reading, since the system cannot allow the transaction to make a decision based on data that might be rolled back later.
 This in approach significantly decreases concurrency.
-However, the databases systems that employ the record versioning mechanism do not have such restriction because each transaction “sees” its own version of the record – the only possible conflict happens when two concurrent transactions try to obtain “write lock” for the same database record.
+However, the databases systems that employ the record versioning mechanism do not have such restriction because each transaction "sees" its own version of the record – the only possible conflict happens when two concurrent transactions try to obtain "write lock" for the same database record.

 Firebird belongs to the latter, and on *read\_committed* and *concurrency* isolation levels it behaves appropriately – there are no